 Nor will you by shoving them up against a back wall, for when it comes to placement they require a bit of room to hit the right tonal balance.

-Toeing them in slightly helps with stereo imaging too, so that when we finish our testing with Traffic’s John Barleycorn Must Die, tambourines, flues and guitar plucking are all precisely mapped on the sonic landscape.
+Toeing them in slightly helps with stereo imaging too, so that when we finish our testing with Traffic’s John Barleycorn Must Die, tambourines, flutes and guitar plucking are all precisely mapped on the sonic landscape.

-With both the M10 and M20 bookshelves receiving five-star and reviews Group Test-winning status, it’s a thoroughly impressive two from two for the Emit series.
+With both the M10 and M20 bookshelves receiving five-star reviews and Group Test-winning status, it’s a thoroughly impressive two from two for the Emit series.